Outstanding mosques and other Islamic shrines around the world

 - Sultan Omar Ali Saifuddin Mosque – Brunei, Bandar Seri Begavan.
 One of largest mosques, built in 1958, this Islamic site is renowned due to its impressive and elegant design.

-Described mosques and Islamic sites
+Described mosques and Islamic shrines

 History of Islam starts in the early 7th century with the deeds of historical personality – prophet Muhammad (ca 570/571 – 632).
-Main activities of Muhammad took place in Mecca and Medina (Saudi Arabia) and their vicinities, where today are located most important Islamic sites.
+Main activities of Muhammad took place in Mecca and Medina (Saudi Arabia) and their vicinities, where today are located most important Islamic shrines.

 Soon after the death of Muhammad there started divisions regarding the understanding of Islam teachings and succession of Muhammad.
 This led to development of Sunni Islam and Shia Islam, as well as some other interpretations of Islam teaching.
 Sunni Islam by far is more widespread denomination and thus it has most religious monuments.
 Meanwhile Shia Islam has got magnificent and very interesting monuments due to worship of Imams – regarded to be successors of Muhammad, spiritual and political rulers of their commune.